 The Food Timeline of New Zealand dates back 1,000 years with the arrival of Polynesians .
 Food that have a distinctly New Zealand style include lamb, pork,venison, salmon, lobster Bluff oysters, whitebait, abalone, mussels, scallops, pipis and tuatua (types of New Zealand shellfish), sweet potato, kiwifruit, and the tamarillo.
 The national dish is Pavlova.
 The country has Food Festivals, Fairs, and Shows and many restaurants.
-August is Auckland Restaurant Month with 31 days of food events, visiting chefs, and special set-menus.
+August is Auckland Restaurant Month with food events, visiting chefs, and special set-menus.
 The Cadbury Carnival has chocolate tours, chocolate decorating, chocolate painting, and chocolate facials, and the iconic Cadbury Crunchie Train.

 New Zealand has had many FORTS including many coastal fortifications.
 The Cameron Blockhouse is a timber blockhouse in Wanganui built during the New Zealand Wars in the mid-1800s.
 It is a rare surviving example of a privately constructed redoubt from that era.
 Wrights Hill Fortress is predominantly underground, with numerous tunnels linking the war shelters, gun emplacements, magazines, plotting rooms and engine room.
 It can be visited, by the public, on Waitangi Day, ANZAC Day, the Queen's birthday, and Labour Day.
 Tours may be booked, at other dates and times.